-Each of the nine MAC learning domains is divided into four study action areas.
-This page sets out specimen content for the study action areas that form part of the Mind learning domain.
+Each of the nine MAC themes is divided into four study action areas.
+This page sets out specimen content for the study action areas that form part of the Mind theme.

 This page also includes the following: